emidombek/nomada-photo/docs/README.md

 - Github Repo: <https://github.com/emidombek/nomada-photo>
 - Page structure:

-  - Gallery Landing Page, Destination Pages (8) About and Contact in total there are 11 pages:
+  - Gallery Landing Page, Destination Pages (8) About,Contact and Thank You in total there are 12 pages:

   1. Gallery Landing Page: